CAxMan/docs-and-training/workflow_creation/utilities_plm_webclient.md

 The PLM web client can be directly accessed by the following URL: https://caxman.clesgo.net/jotne/STM_web/
-Sign-in is required.
+In case of direct access (not via workdlow) sign-in is required.
 The user name is the one you use for the Portal.
 If you do not have a specific password for the PLM Server, request one by sending an e-mail to caxman@jotne.com .

 ### List of models